AbdulAminu/EXpress-backend/README.md

 # one last message
 you can also make use of my live link
-https://e-xpress-backend.vercel.app/Login for example, in the postman also just like the localhost, the server must be runnig for all these to work
+https://e-xpress-backend.vercel.app/Login for example, in the postman also just like the localhost, the server must be running for all these to work